-At 5.68 miles follow towpath through a gate and left over Black Boy Bridge, then turn right staying on the narrow towpath - now with Wey Navigation to your RHS.
+Just after Coxes Lock, we pass under the railway.
+Then after 630 yards follow towpath left over Black Boy Bridge, then turn right staying on the narrow towpath - now with Wey Navigation to your RHS.

 Black Boy Bridge is named after an imposing statue that once stood nearby, and is known technically as a "turnover bridge" as the towpath crosses to the opposite bank.
 The old bridge which stood here had much of its original structure replaced by concrete, to take the heavy load of lorries carrying gravel from the nearby pit.
 However, the pit has now been filled and the land returned to the use of agriculture.
 To our left, as we cross the bridge is Weybridge Business Park with its modern office blocks and factories.
-Some of those in our view include Toshiba Information Systems and the offices of The Royal Caribbean Cruise Line.
+From a photo, taken from the bridge, you can see the community of boats, with the modern industrial blocks next to them and popping their square heads up above the trees.
 In contrast The Old Round House to the left just after the bridge is a more pleasant site.

 From Black Boy Bridge to Weybridge Town Lock the towpath follows a very narrow path and you will notice the canal is higher than the adjacent Addlestone Road.

-At 5.91 miles, on approaching Weybridge Lock, the path veers left to the road.
-On reaching the road turn right staying on the RHS for 30 yards.
-Then just before the bridge, turn left to cross the road, go through a metal kissing gate and back down onto the River Wey Path.
-Follow the towpath north, with the river still to your RHS and new town houses to your left, and soon under a large red brick bridge (at 6 miles into the route).
+On approaching Weybridge Lock, the path veers left to the road.
+On reaching the road, cross straight over and turn right along the pavement and past the entrance to Weystone Road.
+Then just before the bridge, turn left, past National Trust sign, and down a metal ramp and back down onto the River Wey Path (at 10 miles).
+Follow the towpath north, with the river still to your RHS and new town houses to your left, and soon under a large red brick bridge.

 The three arched iron bridge, just past the lock, dates from 1865 and it is here that the canal rejoins the natural course of the Wey.
 This is on the western edge of Weybridge town.
 There are records of a ford in this area from as early as 675 when its lands were owned by Chertsey Abbey and it was referred to as 'Waigebrugge'.
 The current metal bridge replaced older ones dating back to at least 1235 and these give the town its name.